-Update: On December 10, the Federal Trade Commission announced it reached a $191 million settlement with the University of Phoenix.
+Update: In 2021, the Federal Trade Commission announced it reached a $191 million settlement with the University of Phoenix.
 As part of the settlement, the school has agreed to cancel $141 million dollars in private student loan debt owed to the school.

 To be eligible for the loan cancellation, student borrowers had to have attended the school between October 2012 and the end of 2016.